-Closing costs are fees that are charged by not only the lender, but also third parties like appraisers and credit bureaus, who you have to pay when you close on a mortgage loan.
+Closing costs are fees that are charged by not only the lender, but also third parties like appraisers and credit bureaus that you have to pay when you close on a mortgage loan.
 Closing costs do change from year to year.
 They change from state to state and from deal to deal.
-Whenever you close the closing costs are unique to your deal.

-Closing costs this year are about 7% lower than the previous year.
-On a $200,000 loan, they average about $1,847.
-Keep in mind that we excluded certain costs, mainly title insurance and taxes because those costs vary so much from house to house.
 Depending on the state you're in, closing costs can be high or low.
 A lot of it really boils down to the cost of living in that state.

+This year's survey, the highest-cost states were Hawaii, New Jersey and Connecticut.
+The three lowest were Ohio, Idaho and Wyoming.
+Closing Costs this year are about 7% lower than the previous year.
+On a $200,000 loan, they average about $1,847.
+Keep in mind that we excluded certain costs, namely title insurance and taxes, because those costs vary so much from house to house.
+You can control your closing costs by shopping around, applying to at least 2-3 mortgage lenders.

 The origination fee is a fee that is charged directly by the lender.
-They may call it a processing fee.
+They might call it a processing fee.
 There are times when you can avoid origination fees by accepting a higher interest rate, and these are called "no closing costs loans."

 Photo credits: © BKMCphotography/Shutterstock.com, © Andy_Dean_Photography/Shutterstock.com, © Luis Carlos Torres/Shutterstock.com, © Svetlana Lukienko/Shutterstock.com, © Art Phaneuf - LostArts/Shutterstock.com, © Dragon Images/Shutterstock.com, © Brian A Jackson/Shutterstock.com, © Rrraum/Shutterstock.com, © Jezper/Shutterstock.com, © Jim Pruitt/Shutterstock.com, © PureSolution/Shutterstock.com